SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 ## Using subcommands

-Many applications have more than once function, which are invoked through subcommands.
+Many applications have multiple functions, which are invoked through subcommands.
 Think for example of the `dotnet` command, which has commands like `dotnet build` and `dotnet run`, or something like `git` with commands like `git pull` or `git cherry-pick`.
 Each command does something different, and needs its own command line arguments.

-Using Ookii.CommandLine, subcommands are just classes that define arguments, the exact same as we've already been doing.
-The only difference is that they have to implement an interface, specify an attribute, and how you invoke them from the main method.
+Creating subcommands with Ookii.CommandLine is very similar to what we've been doing already.
+A subcommand is a class that defines arguments, same as before.
+The class will just have to implement the `ICommand` interface, and use the `CommandAttribute` attribute.
+And, we'll have to change our main methods to use commands.

 Let's change the example we've built so far to use subcommands.
-I'm going to go back to the version before we changed the options (so using the default parsing mode), but you can use the long/short mode version as well if you want.
+I'm going to go back to the version from before we changed to long/short mode, but this isn't strictly necessary.

-First, we'll rename our `Arguments` class to `ReadCommand` (this is optional, but it just makes more sense that way; you can also change the file name if you want), and add another `using` statement:
+First, we'll rename our `Arguments` class to `ReadCommand` (just for clarity), and add another `using` statement:

 ```csharp
 using Ookii.CommandLine.Commands;
 ```

-Then, we'll change renamed `Arguments` class into a subcommand:
+Then, we'll change the renamed `Arguments` class into a subcommand:

 ```csharp
 [Description("Reads a file and displays the contents on the command line.")]